Last modified: Aug. 2, 2025, 12:09 p.m.

 Hibernates as an egg in a bark crevice on the food plant.
 Pupates in a silken cocoon spun between leaves or among leaf litter.
 The adults come to light and sugar.

-The adults fly in one generation a year; from mid August till half of October, sometimes till early November, but most specimens were seen during September.
+The adults fly in one generation a year, usually from mid-August till half of October, sometimes till early November, but most specimens were seen during September.

 The larva lives mainly on Populus tremula, but also on other Populus species.